deco-sites/starting/docs/getting-started/installing-an-app/en.md

 # Prerequisites

-- You must have a Deco site with the desired App already available in the Apps directory by following the [making an app installable tutorial](/docs/en/developing/making-an-app-installable).
+- You must have a deco site with the desired App already available in the Apps directory by following the [making an app installable tutorial](/docs/en/developing/making-an-app-installable).

-## Step 1: Log in to Deco Admin
+## Step 1: Log in to deco Admin

-First, log in to your Deco Admin account by navigating to [https://deco.cx/admin](https://deco.cx/admin).
+First, log in to your deco Admin account by navigating to [https://deco.cx/admin](https://deco.cx/admin).

 ## Step 2: Choose Your Target Site